10 Villages and Towns in Dordogne You Do Not Want to Miss

 I tried the various things up, adding in a sprinkling of the officially recognized “Plus Beau Village de France” (Prettiest Villages in France) as well as various towns with medieval castles that will make you want to hunt down Prince Charming.

 For brevity’s sake, detailed guides to castles and some of the villages have been linked, providing you with ample information to plan your very own trip to Dordogne.
-If, by any stroke of luck you have additional time on your hands venture down further South and check out some of the prettiest villages in Provence while you are at it.

 1. Villars